mucsci-students/2025fa-420-FloatingPointErrorists/README.md

 * Once a configuration file is loaded, you can use the following commands:
     * `help` to bring up a list of commands.
     * `exit`, `quit` or ctrl+c to exit the program.
+    * `undo` to undo the last change made to the configuration.
+    * `redo` to redo the last undone change made to the configuration.
     * `chat` to enter chat mode with the AI assistant who can modify the configuration for you.
     * `show` to display the current configuration.
     * `save` to save the current configuration to the loaded file.